islamdraz/DomGym-DDD-TDD/SystemGeneralRules.md

 ## Subscription invariants

-1. A subscription cannot have more than the subscription allows
+1. A subscription cannot have more gyms than the subscription allows

 ## Trainer Invariants